Can You Have a Cosigner on a VA Home Loan?

 • Understanding the co-borrower's rights and responsibilities before cosigning a VA mortgage is essential.

-Insights for VA Home Loan Joint Applicants
+VA Home Loan Borrower Insights

 To apply for a joint VA loan, you should carefully consider this type of mortgage's eligibility requirements and benefits.
 With a joint VA loan, you can share the responsibility and benefits of homeownership with another person.
 Here are three key things to know about cosigning a VA loan: